joseph-roque/CSI2132-Restaurants/README.md

 CSI2132 Group project for a restaurant rating database

 ## General To-Do
-- Implement ability to delete menu items?
-- Add "realer" pictures on index page
 - Add description to each page for SEO
+- Glam up results page with picture or location on map?